StreamFinance-Protocol/klyra-docs/docs/finance/liquidations.md

 - Deleveraging: In rare cases where liquidation cannot be completed successfully, a deleveraging mechanism is triggered.
 This mechanism forcefully closes the unhealthy account by offsetting its positions against randomly selected accounts with opposing positions.
 Deleveraging is a last resort and is designed to be an extremely rare occurrence.
 When triggered, the system halts the opening of new positions to protect the ecosystem and traders.

 ### Liquidation Price
-When liquidating an account's perp position, a minimum price must be determined to place the order on the orderbook.
+When liquidating an account’s perp position, a minimum price must be determined to place the order on the orderbook.
 This is the worst price at which the order can be executed.
-To determine the liquidation price, Klyra uses the most aggressive price between the bankruptcy price and the fillable price.

-The bankruptcy price is the price at which the liquidation, if matched, will result in an account balance of zero (i.e., all collateral is wiped out).
-The fillable price varies depending on the health of the account—the worse the health, the higher the delta between the oracle price and the fillable price.

-When an account is barely liquidatable, Klyra will use the bankruptcy price to maximize the chance that the account gets liquidated (this is a safety mechanism).
-When the account is very close to bankruptcy, Klyra will use the fillable price to allow for more potential orders that can match, with the insurance fund covering any shortfall.
-This approach is designed to maximize the likelihood of a successful liquidation.
-Below are the formulas used to calculate each of these respective prices.
+To determine the liquidation price, Klyra uses the most aggressive price between the fillable price and the bankruptcy price.
+The fillable price varies depending on the health of the account; the worse the health, the higher the delta between the oracle price and the fillable price.
+The bankruptcy price is the price at which if the liquidation is matched will result in an account balance of zero (i.e all collateral is wiped out).
+This means that when the account is barely liquidatable Klyra will use the bankruptcy price to maximize the chance that the account gets liquidated (this is a safety mechanism).
+When the account is very close to bankruptcy Klyra will use the fillable price to allow for more potential orders that can match with the insurance fund covering.
+This is designed to maximize the likelihood of a successful liquidation.
+Below is the formula used to calculate each of these respective prices.

+#### Fillable Price
+`fillable price = (PNNV - ABR * SMMR * PMMR) / PS`

+- PNNV is the position net notional value

+- ABR (adjusted bankruptcy rate) is BA * (1 - (TNC / TMMR))

+- BA: bankruptcy adjustment in parts per million (this is a constant set in the configuration of the chain that can be changed by a governance vote)

+- SMMR: spread to maintenance margin ratio (this is a constant set in the configuration of the chain that can be changed by a governance vote)

+- PMMR: position maintenance margin requirement

+To intuitively understand the formula for the fillable price, we can simplify the formula and set constants to default values, to get the following:

+`fillable price = Network Price * (TNC / TMMR)`

+As mentioned above, liquidations are triggered when `TNC = TMMR`, so at that point the fillable price will be the oracle price - ie. we try to close the unhealthy positions at the current price (with no discount).
+If the price continues to move against the trader, and their TNC continues to drop, `TNC / TMMR` becomes less than 1 which means we start trying to sell the position at a discount, effectively providing additional incentive for someone to buy the position.

 #### Bankruptcy Price
 `bankruptcy price = (-DNNV - (TNC * (abs(DMMR) / TMMR))) / PS`